 Interaction with other students and staff is an essential part of postgraduate life.
 As well as having formal meetings with your two supervisors, you will be part of one of the School’s research clusters organised by a Director of Research.
 Clusters have their own programme of meetings and contribute to a School-wide seminar series led by both internal and visiting scholars.
-There are many less formal opportunities to meet with academic colleagues.
-All postgraduate research students are encouraged to join with staff who meet briefly each day at ‘coffee time’ (11-11.30am) in the Common Room.
+There are also many less formal opportunities to meet with academic colleagues, including on Thursday afternoons (4-6pm) for the student-led seminar series and coffee time.

 Postgraduate research is regulated by a number of external bodies such as the Economic and Social Research Council and the Department of Education and Learning, as well as by Queen’s itself.
 There are timetables for completion and a number of milestones on the way to ensure satisfactory progression.
 Research training requirements (the equivalent of 10 days per year) must be met, involving courses, conferences, seminars and workshops.
 Your supervisor will discuss the available choices and guide you through the requirements.
 Below you will find a description of one part of the training requirement set by the School.
 Other courses are available centrally, organised by the Postgraduate Office.